-Your policy automatically includes the following features.
+Your policy automatically includes the following features, regardless of the covers selected.

+Benefit name What this benefit does Death benefit (while on claim) We'll pay a lump sum of four-times the insured monthly benefit to help with immediate expenses if the life insured dies or is diagnosed with a terminal illness .
 Feature name What this feature does Interim cover Puts some temporary accident cover in place as soon as you apply for cover.
-Interim cover is explained on page 82.
+Interim cover is explained on page 79.
 Inflation protection Increases cover every year, unless declined by you, without health assessment.
 Future insurability Allows an increase in cover without health assessment every year.
-Waiver of premium Premiums are waived while we're paying a monthly benefit.
+Waiver of premium Premiums are waived while a monthly benefit is payable, even if the amount payable is reduced to nil.
 Cover suspension Allows a break in cover to ease financial pressure.
-You can put your cover on hold for a chosen period, during which time there is no cover and you can't make a claim.
-Up to 12 months of suspension can be taken over the life of the policy.
-Cover suspension is explained on page 81.
+You can put your cover on hold for a chosen period, during which time there is no cover, and you can't make a claim.
+Up to 12 months of cover suspension can be taken over the life of the policy.
+Cover suspension is explained on page 78.